pachun/boo/README.md

 ### Finder Settings

-- Remove all but Finder and Trash from the dock.
+- Remove all but Finder and Trash from the dock
 - `⌘ ,` → General → New Finder windows show → `~`
 - `⌘ ,` → Sidebar → **only** `~`, `icloud documents`, and `Applications`
 - `⌘ n` → Click "View as List" → `⌘ j` → Always open in list view → On → Use as Defaults